Conference Programme 2025

 Oncology

 Pain often is the primary cause for owner concern regarding quality of life for dogs and cats with cancer.
 Understanding the pathogenesis of pain in these patients is often as complex as the cancer disease itself, and quantifying pain can be extremely challenging.
-In this section we will evaluate objective methods in assessing pain, primarily in dogs, potential treatments and limitations in the oncological patient.
+In this section we will evaluate differences in pain mechanism terminology, behavioural differences between dogs and cats experiencing acute and chronic pain, with a special emphasis on the cancer patient.

 • Develop a general understanding of the types of pain seen in dogs and cats with cancer

-• Become more confident in recognising pain in cancer patients, and an appreciation of how to objectively quantify pain and quality of life
+• Become more confident in recognising acute, chronic and pain in cancer patients and be aware of behavioural differences in acute and chronic pain in dogs and cats.

 Speakers